MS Island Princess (2002): Refit

 In 2015, the Island Princess was given a major refit that saw the removal of a lounge and the aft part of its promenade to accommodate 121 new staterooms.
 This increased the ship's capacity from 1,974 to 2,200 double occupancy guests.
 This altered the ship's profile in addition to the removal of the symbolic gas turbines on the ship's funnels.

+The most recent major dry dock occurred in September 2024 at the Fincantieri shipyard in Palermo, Italy.

+Public Spaces: Received new carpeting in various areas, updates to the atrium, and a rearrangement of the casino with new layouts and slot machines.

+Dining Changes: The Bayou Steakhouse was converted into a Crown Grill featuring new wood flooring.

+Accessibility: Added an elevator/ramp access adjustments in the Princess Theater.

+Staterooms & Maintenance: Included routine hotel upkeep, hull repainting, technical overhauls, and minor updates like new cabin televisions and soft furnishings.

 In the 2019/2020 cruise season, Island Princess continued to operate the West Coast cruises.